Johnny Jack Nounes: "Beau Brummell of Galveston"

 In the late 20s, New York's society experienced this flashy prominent mobster head of the Galveston Crime Syndicate.
 Nounes took a trip up to New York City and threw a $40,000 party at the Hotel Pennsylvania.
 Many high society officials and Hollywood actresses attended.
 Among some of them were Clara Bow and Nancy Carroll, who were both said to have bathed in tubs filled with champagne.
 His character and personality attracted starlets.
 Johnny also dated actress Theda Bara for a short time in the early 20s, with her also said to have had a champagne filled bath.
-He had his suits custom-tailored in New York while also having an apartment over looking Central Park for when he went up to conduct business and throw one of his extravagant parties.
+He had his suits custom-tailored in New York while also having an apartment overlooking Central Park for when he went up to conduct business and throw one of his extravagant parties.
 Johnny had some great times, however he had to face the trials that would lie ahead of him.